Joni Kauko: Inter Kashi

 For the 2024-25 season, Kauko signed with Indian I-League club Inter Kashi.
 Kauko made his official debut for his new club on 22 November, as a starter in a 1–0 home victory over SC Bengaluru.
 He scored his first goal for Inter Kashi on 20 December, in a 3–1 home win over Sreenidi Deccan.

+Mumbai City

+After a short stint at KTP in Finland, Kauko returned to India to sign for Mumbai City on a contract until the end of the 2026 season.
+Following the expiry of his contract, Kauko left the club.

+SalPa

+After leaving Mumbai City, Kauko returned to Finnish league system, joining Ykkösliiga club SalPa on a contract until the end of the 2027 season.

 International career

 Kauko was a regular member for the Finland's U21 during 2009–2012, making in total of 23 appearances and scoring three goals.
 He has also served as a captain for the Finland U-21 team.

 He made his senior debut on 22 January 2012, in a friendly against Trinidad and Tobago.
 During Finland's qualification campaign for the UEFA Euro 2016 he was a member of the team in 8 matches but remained as an unused substitute.
 In 2018–19 UEFA Nations League he gained four caps and was in the starting line up on 15 November 2018 in a match against Greece.

 Kauko was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.